benyakirten/array-stream-plus/README.md

 ## Introduction

-Want a quick, easy and efficient
+Want a quick, easy and efficient way to do functional programming-like things with arrays?
+Burned by discovering that Array.map, Array.filter and Array.reduce are grossly inefficient?
+Missing being able to call .take from an infinite generator?

 ```ts
 function* gen(start: number) {